pulumi/pulumi-local/README.md

 # Local Resource Provider

+> [!NOTE]
+> This provider exists to support users converting from Terraform to Pulumi.
+> It is not recommended for new users to use this provider.
+> Users looking to execute commands in pulumi should use the [pulumi-command](https://www.pulumi.com/registry/packages/command/) provider.
+> It offers a more flexible and powerful way to execute commands in pulumi.

 The Local resource provider for Pulumi lets you use Local resources in your cloud programs.
 To use this package, please [install the Pulumi CLI first](https://www.pulumi.com/docs/install/).